erikis/require-babel/README.md

 After installing the production dependencies (`npm install --production`), the demo app can be built using RequireJS and minified: `npm run build && npm run minify`.

-After installing the development dependences (`npm install`), the demo app can be tested using `npm test` and built using webpack and minified: `npm run webpack && npm run minify`.
+After installing the development dependencies (`npm install`), the demo app can be tested using `npm test` and built using webpack and minified: `npm run webpack && npm run minify`.

 ## License